 When building ownership changes hands or a new property management firm secures the contract to manage the property all too often, they can be unaware of an existing Master Sign Program.
 When this happens the guidance or direction, they provide to a new tenant can be naïve, vague and or completely misleading.
 In extreme circumstances, a tenant may be told that exterior building signage is allowed, and they can do whatever they want which can be either partially or completely false.
 If the property is newer (1995 or later) and it is a moderate to high end commercial or retail location, you are advised to err on the side of caution before making any signage selections or decisions.
 Take appropriate measure to ensure that you know for certain whether a Master Sign Program exists.
 Otherwise you risk investing precious time and financial resources into something that may not even be possible.

 How to Acquire a Copy of the Master Sign Program

 When none exists in a commercial or retail space with three or more tenants the local city or municipality sign ordinance sets the guidelines or standards for what is allowed even though the property manager or landlord’s approval is still required prior to presenting a sign package to the city for the purpose of permitting.
+You are however encouraged to proceed with caution because it is becoming more common for municipalities to mandate the creation and implementation of an approved Master Sign Program before they will process permit applications for qualifying properties.
+Some cities have established “triggering events” in their municipal code, which is a criteria whereby the need for a Master Sign Program becomes automatic.
 When no Master Sign Program exists, it is possible that the allowable space for signage has already been met or exceeded by tenants already occupying the building.

 If you own a building or buildings and require professional expertise to work through the Master Sign Program Application and Approval process with your local city government, it’s recommended that you connect with the talent and expertise necessary to spearhead your project and navigate it through to approval.